mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

 ![](Scalable_Demand_Forecasting_files/figure-gfm/unnamed-chunk-29-1.png)<!-- -->

-Let’s confirm our findings plotting BIAS (cumulative sum of error calculated as actual - forecast) to check for any patterns of CONSISTENT deviation from actual demand from test set.
+Let’s confirm our findings plotting BIAS (cumulative sum of error calculated as prediction - actual) to check for any patterns of CONSISTENT deviation from actual demand from test set.

 ``` r
 vis_table %>%